 - Doesn’t work properly in large spaces

-You’ll undoubtedly note that this model of the water pump is less expensive than lots of similar ones.
-This, combined with its excellent performance, makes this water pump one of your best options for replacing your old system.
+You’ll undoubtedly note that this model is less expensive than lots of similar ones.
+This, combined with its excellent performance, makes this pump one of your finest options for replacing your old system.

 - A reliable, self priming pump with the ability to run dry